zoffixznet/perl6.party/post/A-Request-to-Larry-Wall-to-Create-a-Language-Name-Alias-for-Perl-6.md

 With the 6.d release around the corner, we have approached the point where a direct request to Larry Wall is made with the matter of assuaging the problem of the naming of the language.

 Through a year and a half worth of discussions, we came to a conclusion that a second name to the language should be created, as opposed to a full rename.
-This will let the proponets of a rename to prove their claims, without severely upsetting those who believe the current name is beneficial.
+This will let the proponents of a rename to prove their claims, without severely upsetting those who believe the current name is beneficial.

 This document presented argumentation for why a second name is beneficial, as well as compiled the discussions and suggestions that occured during that year and a half.